Summit Township, Erie County, Pennsylvania: Emergency response

-Summit township's only fire department, Perry Hi-way Hose Company, is split into two fire stations, one on each side of the township.
-Station 42, at 501 E. Robison Road, currently houses a full fire station that contains Two ALS ambulances, a Paramedic truck, an engine, and a ladder.
+Summit Township's only fire department, Perry Highway Hose Company, is split into two fire stations, one on each side of the township.
+Station 42, at 501 E. Robison Road, currently houses a complete fire station that contains two ALS ambulances, a Paramedic truck, an engine, and a ladder.
 Station 43, at 8281 Oliver Road (replacing former station 43 at 8270 Peach Street), less than a mile from the Erie County 911 center, holds a heavy rescue, tanker, engine, a utility truck, and a brush truck.
-This fire house was built in 2009 and houses members of the live-in program.
-Station 43 also has a large attached social hall that holds fire house events and is rented out to the public for weddings, receptions, and birthday parties.
-Located behind station 42 is the Erie County regional fire training grounds.
-The training grounds are used by all fire departments, the Erie County haz-mat team, and Erie Airport fire/rescue.
-Props in the training grounds include a four-story non-burn training tower, a burn facility, a dumpster fire prop, a car fire prop, flammable gas prop, semi truck haz-mat prop, and roof prop.
-The facility is also host to the PEMA Emergency response group who funded many additional props for use by the Pennsylvania USAR team, Pennsylvania State Police SERT team, and Northwest Search and Rescue dogs team.
-The props that were brought in by the ERG includes multiple dog platforms, a rubble pile, and confined space and trench simulators.
+This firehouse, built in 2009, houses members of the live-in program.
+Station 43 also features a large, attached social hall that hosts firehouse events and is available for rent to the public for weddings, receptions, and birthday parties.
+Located behind Station 42 are the Erie County regional fire training grounds.
+All fire departments utilize the training grounds, the Erie County haz-mat team, and the Erie Airport fire/rescue services.
+Props in the training grounds include a four-story non-burn training tower, a burn facility, a dumpster fire prop, a car fire prop, a flammable gas prop, a semi truck haz-mat prop, and a roof prop.
+The facility is also home to the PEMA Emergency Response Group, which funded many additional props for use by the Pennsylvania USAR team, the Pennsylvania State Police SERT team, and the Northwest Search and Rescue dogs team.
+The props brought in by the ERG include multiple dog platforms, a rubble pile, and confined space and trench simulators.